stepMode/stepmode.github.io/_posts/2018-08-01-ryans-ctf-levels-5-to-8.md

 <br>

-Remembering the challenge name we start by looking for running databases.
-MySQL is a popular choice, let's start with it.
+Remembering the challenge task we can check if this machine has any MySQL services running, just to make sure what we are *attacking*.

 <br>